-One of the main reasons organizations are struggling with cyberattacks is because of their organizational maturity.
+One of the main reasons organizations are struggling with cyberattacks is because of their organisational maturity.
 Many organizations struggle to keep up with the rapid technological change that is occurring in the digital era.

 This rapid technology change is utilized by hackers to their advantage and it can also be utilized by organizations.
 Organizations, particularly large enterprise often have difficulty adopting new technology, particularly new and disruptive technology.

-The scepticism or aversion that new technology is given by organizations is the main causation for the proliferation of cyberattacks.
+The scepticism or aversion that new technology is given by organizations is the main causation for the proliferation of cyber attacks.